Check out Mike and Judy's photo-illustrated guide to rain barrel painting. They're painting their barrels to match their house!

 In fact, so many of our customers ask us why the barrels are blue, we thought we'd share Judy and Mike's story along with some tips & tricks on how to paint barrels!

-HOW TO PAINT BARRELS: Mike & Judy show us the ropes
+Mike & Judy show us the ropes

-The barrels start blue because that’s industry standard for food-grade.
-When you source barrels through BlueBarrel, they’ll always be blue to ensure they’re safe and compatible.*
+Barrels purchased from our site are blue because that's industry standard for food-grade.
+When you source barrels through BlueBarrel, they'll always be blue to ensure they're safe and compatible.*

 But if blue's not for you, you can paint them!

 STEP 1: PRIME THE SURFACE

 Mike gives his barrels a once-over with sand paper to help the paint stick better.
 It's best to paint the barrels before you install them so that you can get a good even coat on them.

 STEP 2: SELECT THE PAINT

 Judy shows us the paint.
 Check your local hardware store for spray paints that are made for outdoor use and bond to plastic.
 It can take over two cans of paint for each barrel to get a nice, even finish.